 Listen To This Article - Click Play

 The Great Smoky Mountains National Park began reopening May 9!
 The reopening is happening in phases.
 In the first phase, many of the park’s roads and trails opened to the public.
 Phase 2 of the reopening plan kicked off on Tuesday, May 19.
+More areas of the park are continuing to open as time goes on!
 We’ve gathered as many details as we can about the reopening of the park to share with you!

 Great Smoky Mountains National Park Reopened May 9

 On May 9, the Great Smoky Mountains National Park began reopening.
 According to a news release from the National Park Service, the reopening will happen in phases.
 The first phase included many roads and trails within the park.
 Campgrounds, visitor centers, and many secondary roads remained closed during the first phase.
 The first phase lasted about 2 weeks.

 What Was Open and Closed in the First Phase?

 - Newfound Gap Road: Open